rhettchase/pythonisms/README.md

 Custom iterators can be very powerful for generating sequences or iterating over data in ways that are not easily achievable with built-in Python functions or loops.
 They provide a clear, concise way to encapsulate iteration logic within a class that can then be reused across projects.

+In Python, a generator is a special type of iterator, a function that returns an iterator object.
+Generators simplify the creation of iterators by automatically implementing the `__iter__()` and `__next__()` methods with a simpler syntax.
+The key feature that distinguishes a generator from a regular function is the presence of one or more `yield` statements instead of a `return` statement.
+When a generator function calls `yield`, it produces a value to the caller and suspends its own execution, maintaining its state for when it's called again.

+Decorators in Python are a very powerful and useful tool, allowing you to modify the behavior of a function or method without permanently modifying the function itself.

 ### Author: Rhett Chase

 ### Links and Resources